opencircular/docs/10_point-systems.md

 Since each point is a "non fungible token" we can enforce location based contraints (geofence) becuase we save metadata about location with each point.
 - Rewards are for both high income demographics and low income.
 High income earner may choose donation based rewards over products.
 - To successfully bootstrap the rewards program we need to build a network of reward sponsors and integrate into existing systems like, coupon/discount/gift card/point-of-sale systems.
-Buying rewards in build at a discoutned rate could help bootstrap the rewards system, see https://africastalking.com/airtime
+Buying rewards in bulk at a discounted rate could help bootstrap the rewards system, see https://africastalking.com/airtime
 - We also need to make sure we maintain a healthy pool of rewards to keep consumers engaged.
 Possibly, in low reward liquidity times, we could resort to digital rewards and games.
 - In time, game theory suggests the value of the material will increase making the system less and less dependent upon reward sponsors and more incentives could come from the "material value split".